DevExpress/testcafe/CONTRIBUTING.md

     npm link
     ```

-2. Navigate to the directory with your test files and run the following shell command:
+2. Navigate to the directory that contains your test files and run the following shell command:

     ```sh
     npm link testcafe